OnionBrowser/OnionBrowser/README.markdown

 **Optional** PGP key verification.
 (Currently in testing.)
-The build scripts for OpenSSL, libevent, and tor, verify that the package downloaded is PGP signed by one of the useres responsible for packaging the library.
+The build scripts for OpenSSL, libevent, and tor, verify that the package downloaded is PGP signed by one of the users responsible for packaging the library.
 You'll need to have GnuPG installed and import their public keys to allow this to work.